Introduction to Global Politics

 Global politics is often dramatic and contentious covering big picture dilemmas such as what are the causes of war and peace?
 How do we find solutions to shared global problems like climate change and preventing the spread of nuclear weapons?
 How do we make sense of persistent poverty and underdevelopment in some parts of the world but not others?
 Whose political ideas matter most and why?
 Finally, what have been the implications of globalisation for world politics?
 This unit equips students with the tools to understand the forces that shape the world we live in by introducing them to the key issues, institutions, ideas and actors involved in global politics.
 The first section of the unit outlines the historical context, key theories and concepts, and fundamental institutions of contemporary global politics.
 The second section covers important contemporary issues including security challenges, climate change, nuclear proliferation, terrorism, global inequality, the role of culture, religion and identity in global politics, great power rivalry, and globalisation.
-The unit gives students the foundations necessary for undertaking a major in International Relations or Politics.
+The subject gives students the foundations necessary for undertaking a major in International Relations or Politics.

 - Online Discussion Board Participation (10%)

 - Final Exam (35%)